hashicorp/terraform-provider-aws/website/docs/r/ecrpublic_repository.html.markdown

 ## Import

-ECR Repositories can be imported using the `name`, e.g.
+ECR Public Repositories can be imported using the `repository_name`, e.g.

 ```
 $ terraform import aws_ecrpublic_repository.example example